 The plans on the Health Insurance Marketplace are separated into 4 health plan categories — Bronze, Silver, Gold, or Platinum.
 Each metallic level varies by the percentage of costs you have to pay on average toward the health care you receive in the form of deductible, coinsurance, and/or co-payments.
 Review plan details of coverage carefully before choosing.

 State-by-State Health Plans

 Each state approved specific companies to sell plans on the exchanges.
 Many hospitals, including Nationwide Children's, do not contract with all of the plans in their state's exchange.
 It is important that individuals confirm that their child’s preferred providers are in-network prior to selecting a new plan on the exchange.
 A good number of the insurance plans have limited or no out-of-network benefits and individuals will be financially responsible for all unpaid charges.
-To insure you and your family do not incur any unexpected out-of-pocket expenses for your child’s care at Nationwide Children’s if you choose insurance through the new health care exchanges, Nationwide Children’s recommends that you enroll in one of the plans listed in bold below with which Nationwide Children’s is contracted as an in-network provider.
+To insure you and your family do not incur any unexpected out-of-pocket expenses for your child’s care at Nationwide Children’s if you choose insurance through the new health care exchanges, Nationwide Children’s recommends that you enroll in one of the Ohio Exchange Plans listed in bold below with which Nationwide Children’s is contracted as an in-network provider.

 *Note that this information is subject to change.
 Please re-check periodically for updates if your plan is listed as non-contracted.

 Ohio Exchange Plans

 Several companies will operate plans in Central Ohio, some of which are listed below.
 Note the plans at the top of the list, in bold, are the plans that are considered in-network for Nationwide Children's Hospital and its affiliated physician groups.

 • Medical Mutual of Ohio